-Section 10 Monitoring and Assessment (S8)
+Monitoring and Assessment (S8)

-This section of the SWMP Plan provides a description of Permit requirements related to monitoring and assessment requirements, including descriptions of the County's current and 2024 planned compliance activities for the current Permit.
-A new Permit is due to be issued on August 1, 2024 and new compliance activities will be addressed for Monitoring and Assessment at that time.
+This section of the SWMP Plan provides a description of Permit requirements related to Monitoring and Assessment, including descriptions of the County's current and planned compliance activities for 2025 under the Permit.
+The County's activities after August 1, 2024 were adjusted to address and be in compliance with the new 2024 permit requirements for Monitoring and Assessment.

-10.1 Monitoring and Assessment (S8)
+12.1 Monitoring and Assessment (S8)

 On October 15, 2019, the SWMP notified Ecology in writing that it will pay into the collective fund for trends monitoring, SAM effectiveness, and source identification studies for the duration of this Permit.
-The County has selected Special Condition S8.B Trends Monitoring Option #1 for the current Permit Cycle, which runs August 1, 2019, through July 31, 2024 and therefore, the County will pay into the collective fund to implement regional small streams and marine nearshore areas status and trends monitoring in Puget Sound.
-The payment for Ecology's 2024 fiscal year is due on August 15, 2024, in the amount listed in Isted in Appendix 11.
-The 2024 payment will be due on or before August 15, 2024.
+The payment for Ecology's 2024 fiscal year was paid on October 11, 2024, in the amount listed in listed in the 2019 Permit Appendix 11.